wingkeet/mongodb-runrs/README.md

 Run a MongoDB replica set for learning and development, using just a single command.

 ### Introduction
 Setting up a MongoDB replica set is an involved process, requiring quite a number of configurations to be made.
-The replica set created as a result of this project is designed such that it doesn't interfere with any existing mongod processes you might have.
+With mongodb-runrs, you can now invoke a single command to set up a 3-node replica set in less than 60 seconds.
+The resultant replica set is designed such that it doesn't interfere with any existing mongod processes you might have.
 A copy of MongoDB is *not* required as it will be downloaded automatically.
 There are no dependencies as only bash shell scripts are used.

 ### Prerequisites
 Ubuntu 18.04 is required.